Growing Potatoes in Florida

 The potato is one of America's most popular vegetables.
 Each year, Americans eat an average of 125 pounds of potatoes per person.
 Solanum tuberosum--also called the Irish potato--is a cool season crop.
 During the winter and spring months, Florida's commercial farms grow and supply much of the country with "new" potatoes.

 A home-grown and freshly harvested potato tastes very different from one that has been sitting in storage or on a grocery shelf for months.
-You can get new potato flavor at home by following our recommendations.
+Growing potatoes in Florida can be fun and easy by following our recommendations.

 Nutrition & Safety

 On average, potatoes contain eighteen percent starch, two percent protein, and small but necessary amounts of vitamin B6, iron, niacin, magnesium, thiamine, folic acid, and potassium.
 They are also a good source of vitamin C. A medium potato contains about seventy-five calories, slightly more than an apple.
 Potatoes are low in sodium, essentially fat-free, and easy to digest.

 Avoid eating green tubers.
 Green tubers have relatively high levels of solanine (glycoalkaloid), which has a bitter taste.
 Solanine is found throughout the plant, but it is especially concentrated in unripened potato tubers, green tubers, and in new sprouts.
 It is toxic at very low levels.
 Tubers can "green" when exposed to sunlight in the field, in storage, and at home.

 The growth cycle of the potato can be roughly divided into five stages.

 - Sprout development.
 The eyes of the potato develop sprouts, which emerge from the soil.

 - Vegetative growth.
 The leaves, stems, and root system form, photosynthesis begins, and the plant prepares to store nutrients in tubers.